JackHunt/CPPUtils/README.md

 # CPPUtils
-A collection (well, will be) of various C++ utility classes and routines.
+A collection of various C++ utility classes and routines.